-In this way, you will be designing only 2 pages – cover (back and front), and interior page, which you will simply duplicate as many times as you need.
+In this way, you will be designing only 2 pages – the cover (back and front), and the interior page, which you will simply duplicate as many times as you need.

 The good news is – designing books can be easy.
 There’s no need to use advanced design software, such as Photoshop or Illustrator, that require prior experience.
 Everything can be done with the free tool called Canva.

 Canva is an easy-to-use online design tool with hundreds of pre-made templates and design elements.
 Although some capabilities are limited with the free version, you can definitely start at no cost.